Cliff House Project

 Sutro Baths

-Exterior Interior Blueprints Construction Programs Newspaper Film Destruction Misc
+Exterior Interior Blueprints Construction Ice Rink Programmes Newspaper Film Destruction Misc

 Site of the Sutro Baths prior to construction, Flag Rock on the left